 Interiors were optimistic, bright colours and lashings of white – like the quintessentially mid century homes of sunny Palm Springs.

-When I visit Harry Seidler’s Rose Seidler House, build around 1952, I often think its materials and interiors had more in common with optimistic Eichler homes than any form of Sydney modernism vernacular that came after, in part due to its strong colour use and Bauhaus lines.
+When I visit Harry Seidler’s Rose Seidler House, build around 1950, I often think its materials and interiors had more in common with simplicity of American modernist homes, including Eichler homes, than any form of Sydney vernacular that came after, not for its materials (Eichlers involved more steel including metal ceilings) but in part due to the strong pops of colour in both, against a palette of white and reference to Bauhaus simplicity.

-One thing that seems clear to me is, Lend Lease – another very prolific developer of post war modernist housing in Australia – must have been very influenced by the lines of Eichlers.
+Lend Lease – another very prolific developer of post war modernist housing in Australia may have been very influenced by the lines of Eichlers.
 As with the Eichler business model, they also engaged architects and had many similar styles in their own catalogue… albeit simpler, with carports, smaller footprints and front windows.
+They also used the characteristic asymmetric pitched roof.

-To me, Eichlers were a future vision of the ultimate post war house from America, not just affordable housing.
+To me, Eichlers were a future vision of the ultimate post war house: produced en masse they symbolised rapid innovation, not just affordable housing.

-I find them to be a fascinating commentary on rapid progress and post war psyche led by the US.
+I find them to be a fascinating commentary on progress and the post war psyche led by the US.
 Today many are coveted still, and are protected, maintained, extended or improved.

 There are loads of wonderful sites, blogs and books with Eichler information – enjoy!